Concordia Ball

 Directions to Vienna's City Hall by public transport:

-Trams: 1, 71 or D to Rathausplatz/Burgtheater, 2 to Rathaus
+• Trams: Line 1, 71 or D to Rathausplatz/Burgtheater Station,

 Parking around Vienna's City Hall: